Last updated on June 10th, 2021 at 11:57 pm

 Step 2: Sign Into Amazon Brand Registry

 If you’ve met the eligibility criteria, the next step is to log into Amazon Brand Registry.
-If you are already a Vendor or Seller, you just use the same username and password.
+If you are already a Vendor or Seller, you just use the same username and password as your Vendor or Seller Central account respectively.

 Step 3: Enroll Your Brand